 Any digital agency getting to know your business will ask you about your target audience personas or your buyer personas.
-It’s common that smaller businesses don’t have them, which makes sense, but they should.
+It’s common that smaller businesses won’t have them, which makes sense, you don’t have the same resources as an agency.
+But you can still give it a go.
 A target audience persona is a fictional person’s profile, based off the real people that your business should be targeting.

 Target audience personas are so important to both your local digital agency and small businesses alike because they should inform almost every decision.
 Your target audience should inform working out your marketing plan, how you run promotional events or sales, and how you go about relating to your audience in a valuable way.
 Target audience or buyer personas are especially useful and necessary in e-commerce, but can help inform any business’ marketing plan.

 The very first step in putting together a target audience persona is collecting all the data you can find on them.
 This can be done from looking at sales or registrations data, looking at your business’ social media insights, and running online surveys for your customers or clients.
 Obviously, anecdotal evidence counts here too.
 You run the business and you know who your customers are.
 If you’re in a B2B business, the best way to get started anecdotally is brainstorming the occupations of your most common clients.
 If you’re running a B2C business, start with their needs or their problems.

 Once you’ve collated all of the relevant data you can find on your target audience, it’s time to analyse it.
 Look for trends or links in their basic information.
 What’s the common gender (relatively evenly split?), age group, and location?
 From these key identifiers, a digital agency would look further into the insights contained in the persona’s data.
 Is there an even split between men aged 18-25 and women aged 45-54?
 What’s the common factor?
 Is the common location where the business is based or is the common detail in your audience’s locations that no one lives in a city?